 - The dreaded production release

-Dependencies can occur due to “pure” technical reasons like when one user story implementation depends on another being ready ahead of it but can also be related to resource availability such as a testing instance availability, and, even occur due to time constraints.
-The dependency matrix, unfortunately, becomes even more complex over time.
+Dependencies can occur due to “pure” technical reasons like when one User Story implementation depends on another being ready ahead of it but can also be related to resource availability such as a testing instance availability, and, even occur due to time constraints.
+Unfortunately, the dependency matrix becomes even more complex over time.
 ServiceNow instances tend to drift apart in configuration and versioning state due to a lack of shared code base and synchronization.
 These complexities eventually lead to rework due to the complex dynamics of scaled ServiceNow development.

 ServiceNow production releases are also notoriously fragile.
-Release managers need to ensure everything is ordered correctly to protect against merge conflicts, developers are needed on hand in case of any code issues and there are multiple nuances with regards to loading of data, executing fix scripts and items that ServiceNow does not capture in an update set automatically.
+Release managers need to ensure everything is ordered correctly to protect against merge conflicts; developers are needed on hand in case of any code issues; and there are multiple nuances with regards to data loading, executing fix scripts, and mending items that ServiceNow does not capture in an update set automatically.

-This has lead to the current release procedure in many organizations, which, includes detailed and very long documents for each release, and a staff of multiple people peasant in each release to cover any potential problem that might happen during the release window, etc.
+This has led to the current release procedure in many organizations, which includes detailed and convoluted documents for each release, a staff of multiple people present in each release to cover any potential problem that might happen during the release window, etc.

-As I have described above, the backlog reflects many of these underlying issues.
-When we talk to platform owners and the ServiceNow core team leaders, we often hear the problem described as an evergrowing backlog and an explosion in demand thanks to ServiceNow’s constant product innovation and a real challenge meeting business needs.
+As I have already mentioned, the ServiceNow backlog reflects many of these underlying issues.
+When we talk to platform owners and the ServiceNow core team leaders, we often hear the problem described as an ever growing backlog and an explosion in demand thanks to ServiceNow’s constant product innovation and a real challenge meeting business needs.

 When considering this problem, I believe the most important fact to keep in mind is that the backlog is merely a representation of the underlying complexities I explained above.
-Solving for progress on the backlog and catching up with demand and pace of new requirements is entirely dependant on our ability to solve the underlying problem.
+Solving progress on the backlog and catching up with demand and the pace of new requirements is entirely dependent on our ability to solve the underlying problem.